swaruplabUCI/DSAD_Spatial_Miyoshi_Morabito_2024/README.md

 All snRNA-seq DEG scripts are there

+Make a separate script for the Pseudobulk comparisons that we used for the peer review doc?

 ### snRNA-seq differential expression

-TODO: Split the Sex analysis by snRNA vs ST ?
+TODO: Split the Sex analysis script by snRNA vs ST ?

 * [Marker genes](snRNA/differential_expression/markers/)
 * [Disease vs Control DEG scripts](snRNA/differential_expression/condition/)